-If you haven't paid attention to the history of the Chemex coffee maker, you may be surprised to learn that it celebrated its 72nd birthday in 2013.
+If you haven't paid attention to the history of the Chemex coffee maker, you may be surprised to learn that it's more than 75 years old.
 The Chemex was invented way back in 1941 by Dr. Peter Schlumbohm, who left Germany in the 1930s and invented dozens of products in the United States that prioritized design over features.
 The Chemex is the perfect example: It's a sleek, curved glass container which requires little more than a filter to make a cup of coffee.
 The Chemex has endured for most of a century, when countless other coffee makers have come and gone.

 The Chemex was Schlumbohm's greatest invention, or at least his most popular.
 But this retrospective from Collectors Weekly reveals how many great ideas Schlumbohm had, and how skilled he was as a designer.
 All of his creations followed the same formula: Making an existing product better through simple and elegant design.